akki2825/idu_keyboard/PRIVACY_POLICY.md

 - Cloud storage services
 - Any external data processors

-## Children's Privacy

-Our app is not intended for children under 13.
-We do not knowingly collect personal information from children under 13.
-If you are a parent or guardian and believe your child has provided us with personal information, please contact us.

-## Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Effective Date" at the top.

 ## Your Rights

 Since we don't collect personal data, you have the right to: